unbit/uwsgi-docs/Gevent.rst

 your code may need it, so remember to call ``gevent.monkey.patch_all()`` at the start of your app.
 As of uWSGI 1.9, the convenience option ``--gevent-monkey-patch`` will do that for you.
+Please note that uWSGI does monkey patching before your application **starts**, not before your application **loads**.
+So if you are loading other modules while loading your application you may still need to call ``gevent.monkey.patch_all()`` yourself.

 A common example is using ``psycopg2_gevent`` with django.
 Django will make a connection to postgres for each thread (storing it in thread locals).